Tel: +41-44-872 40 50

 The Tappan Zee Bridge is a critically important transportation link in the New York Metropolitan Area, with over 138,000 vehicles crossing it each day.

-mageba USA is supplying all 23 of the TENSA-MODULAR (type LR) expansion joints required for the new Tappan Zee Bridge, in fully continuous lengths, the longest of which is 105 feet.
-The largest joints will be type LR18, each with 18 individual movement gaps which accommodate total longitudinal movements of up to 54 inches (1.4 meters).
+mageba North America Corp. supplied all 23 of the TENSA® MODULAR (type LR) expansion joints required for the new Tappan Zee Bridge, in fully continuous lengths, the longest of which is 105 feet.
+The largest joints are type LR18, each with 18 individual movement gaps which accommodate total longitudinal movements of up to 54 inches (1.4 meters).

-mageba USA is also supplying 16 RESTON-STU shock transmission units (STU, also known as lock-up devices), with lock-up capacities of 800 kips (3550kN) and pressure release valves rated for 1600 kips (7100 kN).
+mageba also supplied 16 RESTON®STU shock transmission units (STU, also known as lock-up devices), with lock-up capacities of 800 kips (3550kN) and pressure release valves rated for 1600 kips (7100 kN).
 Each STU will weigh 13,500 lbs (6150 kg), and will be individually tested to ensure that the performance meets the required design criteria.

 TENSA-MODULAR LR expansion joints, RESTON-STU shock transmission units

 Joints designed for movements of up to 54 inches (1.4 meters), STU capacity 800 kips